Skip to main content

 How to get involved

-Patients wishing to take part in research will be contacted directly by the practice if a suitable study becomes available.
+Patients: wishing to take part in research will be contacted directly by the practice if a suitable study becomes available.

 GM IRN Member Practices